SondagesPro/LimeSurvey-SondagesPro/README.md

 Advanced features like branching and multiple question types make it a valuable partner for survey-creation.

-**This is an unoffical fork of LimeSurvey, use at your own risk**
+**This is an unoffical fork of LimeSurvey, use at your own risk** **This branch is to get a PHP8.2 compatibel version, use at your own risk**

 ## How to install